-Additional information about The Heartland Institute's programs, people, and funding is available in our 2018 annual report.
+Additional information about The Heartland Institute’s programs, people, and funding is available in our most-recent annual report.

 FAQ About The Heartland Institute

 The Heartland Institute is one of the world’s leading free-market think tanks.
-It is a national nonprofit research and education organization based in Arlington Heights, Illinois.
+It is a national nonprofit research and education organization founded in 1984 and based in Arlington Heights, Illinois.
 Its mission is to discover, develop, and promote free-market solutions to social and economic problems.

 For more information, please go to our “About” page.